dmbarbour/wikilon/docs/ApplicationModel.md

 * *frozen* - behavior of this word should never change in the future
 * *hidden* - assume no external references directly access this word

-This would permit a corresponding set of rewrites:
+This would admit a corresponding set of rewrites:

 * *opaque* definitions may be simplified, evaluated, compressed
 * *frozen* definitions may be *inlined* into *opaque* clients
 * *hidden* definitions may be *deleted* if they have no clients

-Awelon language makes it easy to evaluate definitions and replace them inline.
+Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
-Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

-*Note:* Metadata that should be accessible to software agents or application patterns should be modeled as part of the dictionary proper, accessible for import and export and so on.
-This includes dictionary management metadata.
-However, it might be summarized e.g. under `META.GC` or similar.
+We can assume secure-hash resources are frozen and hidden, but not opaque.
+Future values might be assumed opaque and frozen, but not always hidden.

+Representation of these attributes is ad-hoc, subject to de-facto standardization.
+We could add tag fields on a dictionary object.
+Or we might model general policies under `META.GC`... which might be sensitive to tag fields.
+Whatever.

 ### Dictionary Based Communications